-Mann Abali was a United Kingdom trained practical Banker and Accountant that kept footprints in the sands of time in the Rivers State Public Service during the 1970s and early 2000s.
+Mann Abali, a practical Banker and Accountant trained in the United Kingdom, left a lasting legacy in the Rivers State Public Service from the 1970s to the early 2000s.

-Mann Abali (1948-2014) hails from Otakeme community of Ogbia Local Government Area and Twon-Brass town of Brass Local Government Area all of Bayelsa state.
-He was a practical Banker par excellence with the Defunct Pan African Bank Limited from 1972 to 1993.
-Mann Abal as fondly called also contributed to the development of Federal College of Education (Technical) Omoku in Rivers State as once management staff.
-He died in 2014 at the age of 66.
+Mann Abali (1948-2014) originated from Otakeme community in Ogbia Local Government Area and Twon-Brass town in Brass Local Government Area, both within Bayelsa state.
+He distinguished himself as an exceptional practical Banker, notably serving with the Defunct Pan African Bank Limited from 1972 to 1993.
+Fondly referred to as Mann Abali, he also played a role in the advancement of the Federal College of Education (Technical) in Omoku, Rivers State, serving as part of the management staff.
+He passed away in 2014 at the age of 66.

 His Parents and Birth

-Mann was born in Ghana on 17 April, 1948 when his father had a stint with the Military (West African Frontier Forces).
-After his birth in Ghana, he lived with his maternal grandparents at Otuogidi village in southern Nigeria; his maternal grandfather Catechist Samuel Aroh was a light complexioned, 7 feet tall and good looking gentleman that worked for the missions (Anglican Church) and he instilled humility, Christlike living, temperance and what have you into Mann’s life.
-Mann drank profusely from Samuel Aroh’s due diligence, gentleness and retrospective solitudes.
+Mann Abal was born on 17 April 1948 in Ghana during his father’s assignment with the Military (West African Frontier Forces).
+Following his birth, he resided with his maternal grandparents in Otuogidi village in southern Nigeria.
+His maternal grandfather, Catechist Samuel Aroh, was a remarkable figure—light-complexioned, 7 feet tall, and handsome.
+Working for the missions (Anglican Church), Samuel Aroh instilled qualities of humility, Christlike living, temperance, and more into Mann’s life.
+Mann drew extensively from Samuel Aroh’s diligence, gentleness, and reflective solitude.

-Mann had his primary education at St. Michael’s school Oloibiri in Ogbia town from 1958 to 1963 and got his First School Leaving Certificate.
-He later proceeded to Mater Del High School in Imiringi town in the same Ogbia kingdom for his secondary education from 1965 to 1967.
-Then, he attended Baptist High School, Port Harcourt between 1969 and 1971.
-He wrote the General Certificate of Education Examination in 1972 and 1975 and passed the required subjects.
+Mann Abal’s educational journey began at St. Michael’s School in Oloibiri, Ogbia town, where he completed his primary education from 1958 to 1963, obtaining his First School Leaving Certificate.
+He continued his studies at Mater Del High School in Imiringi town within the Ogbia kingdom for his secondary education from 1965 to 1967.
+Subsequently, he attended Baptist High School, Port Harcourt, between 1969 and 1971, successfully completing the General Certificate of Education Examination in 1972 and 1975.

-However, in 1982 Mann later went to the United Kingdom to further his education under the auspices of the Rivers State Government scholarship under late Chief Melford Okilo’s administration to study Banking and Business Financing at Liverpool Polytechnic and got a Higher National Diploma in Bank in 1984.
-Mann Abali did his National Youth Service Corps at the Federal Capital Territory (FCT) Abuja from 30 August 1987 to 29 August 1988.
+In 1982, Mann pursued further education in the United Kingdom, supported by a scholarship from the Rivers State Government during Chief Melford Okilo’s administration.
+He studied Banking and Business Financing at Liverpool Polytechnic, earning a Higher National Diploma in Banking in 1984.
+Mann Abali also participated in the National Youth Service Corps at the Federal Capital Territory (FCT) Abuja from 30 August 1987 to 29 August 1988.

 Mann had a wonderful and bitter working career.
 Firstly, Mann Abal worked with the Post and Telecoms (P&T) Nigeria after his secondary school-days in Port Harcourt.
 He later entered the banking profession as a Bank Clerk with the defunct Pan African Bank Limited in 1972 and he was promoted Supervisor Headquarters in 1974.
 Subsequently, he was promoted Branch Accountant in 1977 at Club Road Branch Port Harcourt.